International Students Pre-Arrival Information

 * Note: The NJIT student insurance plan DOES MEET U.S. Department of State, J-1 regulations.

 MEDICAL DOCUMENTS - Very Important

-Health and Immunization forms that all students MUST be complete and submit to the Health Services Office at NJIT are provided at the web site listed below.
+You must submit two medical forms by August 1: Immunization Form and Physical Exam Form.
+Download the forms here: http://www5.njit.edu/healthservices/healthpacket/index.php.
 New Jersey State law mandates that Health and Immunization forms be submitted before you can register for classes.
 If you have any questions, please contact Health Services at (973) 596-3621, or send fax to (973) 596-0047.
-You are advised to have the required forms completed by your physician before you depart your home country, since the cost of a physical exam in the U.S. ranges from $20 to $80, and immunizations are very expensive.
+You are advised to have the required forms completed by your physician before you depart your home country, since the cost of a physical exam in the U.S. and immunizations are very expensive.

 FRESHMEN INTERNATIONAL STUDENTS